What are cookies? Learn how they work on your website here!

 - Analytics cookies.
 These cookies collect analytics data related to the use of your websites, such as Google Analytics, Mixpanel, Hotjar, and others.
 They often track users’ behavior based on their IP address.
 Since the IP address is personal data, you need to comply with the laws regulating such data collection.

 - Preferences cookies.
-These cookies remember users’ choices on your website or app.
+These cookies can also remember users’ choices on your website or app.
 They reflect the font size, preferred language, dark or light theme, etc.

 - Marketing cookies.
 These include the marketing and advertising cookies by Facebook, Google, Pinterest, Quora, Twitter, and other ad platforms.
 They all use cookies or similar tracking technologies to track users’ behavior and to provide businesses with advertising analytics based on that tracking.

 Malicious purposes are worth mentioning, too.
 Some website operators serve the so-called zombie cookies.
-They can collect data without their knowledge, even after clearing cookies.
+Zombie cookies help collect data without their knowledge, even after clearing cookies.

 This classification is the most important from a legal point of view.
 The granularity of cookie consent required by the EU cookie laws, such as the ePrivacy Directive and the GDPR, fits the purpose-based classification.
 See GDPR cookie consent examples.